dhamidi/isitashopifystore.com/docs/handler.md

    - `AnalysisResult`: Struct for storing and transmitting analysis results.

 5. **HTTP Handlers**:
    - `landingPageHandler`: Handles GET requests to the landing page and processes URL form submissions.
+On POST, it extracts the domain, attempts to normalize it, and redirects to the result page path using the *original* domain input.
-   - `resultPageHandler`: Displays analysis results for a specific domain.
+   - `resultPageHandler`: Handles requests like `/{domain}`.
+Extracts the domain from the path, normalizes it to the *base domain* (removes `www.`), and queries the database using the *base domain*.
+If no result is found, it triggers a background analysis using the *original* domain input and shows the polling page.
+If a result is found, it renders the result page (`YES`/`NO`) based on the stored `analysis_succeeded` or `analysis_failed` status.
-   - `statusHandler`: Returns JSON status information for a domain's analysis.
+   - `statusHandler`: Handles requests like `/status/{domain}`.
+Extracts the domain from the path, normalizes it to the *base domain*, and queries the database for the latest event using the *base domain*.
+Returns a JSON response indicating the status (`in_progress`, `succeeded`, `failed`).
+If no analysis is found for the base domain, it triggers a new background analysis using the *original* domain input.
    - `faviconHandler`: Serves the application's favicon.

 6. **Helper Functions**: